boystrange/ProgramVerification/src/Chapter/Lists.lagda.md

     reverse ys ++ (reverse (x :: xs)) end
 ```

+We can now show that `reverse` is an involution.

 ```
 reverse-inv : {A : Set} (xs : List A) -> reverse (reverse xs) == xs